M.W. Watermark™ manufactures all of our filter cloths in our facility in Holland, Michigan, U.S.A.

 When using a filter press for separating liquid from solids, you need filter cloths that are in top-notch condition.
 When the porosity of the material becomes compromised, it may not perform the separation process effectively.

-Also, when the fabric weave becomes stretched with use, it may become too porous and unable to perform efficiently.
+When the fabric weave becomes stretched with use, it may become too porous and unable to perform efficiently.
 Conversely, filter cloths may become clogged when particles become lodged deep into the fabric.
-In this case, it’s ineffective to clean the cloth chemically.
-When your filter press no longer forms a solid cake, it is time to replace the filter cloth.
+In this case, it’s ineffective to clean the cloths with a cold-water pressure sprayer or chemically.
+When your filter press no longer forms a solid cake, it is time to replace the filter cloths.

 M.W.
 Watermark is committed to providing industry leading equipment, parts, and service.
 Focusing on customer satisfaction is our primary goal, but we don’t stop there.
 We care about the environment, and we strive to make an impact in the water business.
 Our people are empowered to make a difference for a clean and reusable water supply.
 This means caring about our planet’s reserves not only for now, but for future generations.